Updated: Feb 21

-Having just delivered our gait analysis course in Warwickshire, I find myself thinking about conversations I have on a regular basis with running clients.
+Today, I find myself thinking about the conversations I have on a regular basis with running clients.
 So over the next few weeks I am going to do a series of blogs about running.
-Let's kick of with: Gait Analysis.
+Let's kick off with:

 Most running shops now offer this and although shop analysis does tend to focus predominantly